 - 2 medium fennel bulbs sliced into ½-inch pieces

 - 1 medium onion sliced into ½-inch pieces

 - 1 tablespoon balsamic vinegar

-- 2-28 ounce cans diced tomatoes with juice
+- 56 ounces diced tomatoes with juice 2 large cans

 - 4 cups vegetable broth

 - 1 teaspoon black pepper

 - 15 oz white beans, drained 1 can